 You have to assert yourself in your family, in the relationship and in the workplace and stop pleasing others because they expect you to do things for them.

-The basic rule of setting good emotional boundaries is to honour yourself and your heart first.
+The basic rule of setting good emotional boundaries is to honor yourself and your heart first.
 You cannot let the feelings of other people take precedence over yours.